-This need is supported by reference to Tables 13 and 14, Logan Basin ROP, which requires continuous time series data for the water level (headwater) and the stream flow (tailwater).
+This need is supported by reference to Tables 13 and 14, Logan Basin ROP, which requires continuous time series data for the water level (headwater) and the stream flow (tail-water).
 The proposed telemetry equipment will fulfil these requirements.

-The level of service required to be provided in accordance with the Resource Operating Licence (ROL) is for continuous time series data for the water level (headwater) and the stream flow (tailwater).
-SKM interprets this from an engineering perspective as a requirement for the provision of real-time data - hence the need for a radio link to transmit the data.
+The level of service required in accordance with the Resource Operating Licence (ROL) is for continuous time series data for water levels (headwater) and stream-flow (tail-water).
+SKM interpreted this as a requirement for the provision of real-time data - hence the need for a radio link to transmit the data.
 The proposed telemetry equipment will fulfil these requirements.
-While it would be possible to accumulate the data at site and store it as a historical file for periodic retrieval, SKM does not believe this is the intention as described in the ROL.
+While it would be possible to accumulate the data at site and store it as an historical file for periodic retrieval, SKM did not believe this is the ROL's intention.
 For the small incremental cost of a radio transmitter and antenna, estimated at sub \$1,000, real-time data can be made available in the public domain.
 Compared with the alternative of no telemetry, this cost should be off-set against the cost of an operator required to regularly visit the sites, manually download the data and then upload it to a central location.
 For this reason SKM considered a telemetry system is the practical solution.